kpnetdev/tic-tac-total-domination/README.md

 return "good"
 ```

-And if it doesn't end up in a bad place...it's a good move!
+And if none of the player's responses result in a bad position...then the computer move we're considering must be good!
 That's the core of the whole application right there.

 ## a note